kailash19961996/Artisty/README.md

 **Reimagining E-shopping experience with AI Agents powered by LangChain, deployed on AWS**

-Artisty is a full‑stack, multi‑agent platform hosted on AWS that transforms how people explore and purchase art.
+Artisty is a full‑stack, AI-Agent platform hosted on AWS that transforms how people explore and purchase art.
 It solves the frustration of clunky filters by enabling natural conversations that surface the right pieces instantly.
 With intelligent search and real‑time gallery actions, it delivers a vision of seamless, personalized art discovery.

 Try it yourself at [www.artisty.shop](https://artisty.shop/)